kevinchesser/RetailFrames/README.md

 ## Installation

-Download ONE of the folders above and change the name to 'RetailFrames' before moving it to your AddOns folder.
+Download **one** of the folders above and change the name to 'RetailFrames' before moving it to your AddOns folder.

 Start WoW and enjoy!